shreeyuvan2020/AirMouse/README.md

-# GyroMouse
+# AirMouse
 Is it a mouse?
 Is it a TV remote?
-No, it's GyroMouse!
-Gyromouse might look like a remote at first site, but as soon as you plug it into your computer with a USB-C cable, it is bound to no mouse pad nor any keyboard.
+No, it's AirMouse!
+Airmouse might look like a remote at first site, but as soon as you plug it into your computer with a USB-C cable, it is bound to no mouse pad nor any keyboard.
 ### BOM:
 - 4 Cherry MX Switches
 - 1 Red Keycap